-October 11: Sharon to Green Mountains to New York.
+October 10: Sharon to Green Mountains to New York.
 We begin our day in Sharon, where we'll visit Joseph Smith's birthplace (20 minutes away).
 The setting is delightful this time of year (especially with the fall colors).
 We'll have plenty of time to see the Visitor’s Center, monument and grounds.
-We will continue to beautiful Rutland where we’ll visit the New England Maple Museum.
-There is an interesting display on making maple syrup AND they have a fun gift shop.
+We will then continue south into Whitingham, Vermont which is not only the birthplace of Brigham Young, but one of the highest rated areas for fall colors.
 Weather permitting, we’ll have a picnic lunch in the area (made by the Young Women in Sharon).
 Our afternoon drive takes us to upstate New York into Bainbridge for the night.
 Tour to pay for breakfast and lunch today.

-October 16: Kirtland to Macomb: Those departing today will be transported to the Cleveland Airport.
+October 15: Kirtland to Macomb: Those departing today will be transported to the Cleveland Airport.
 For the others, we’ll continue toward Nauvoo the Beautiful.
 We'll relax, watch a DVD, enjoy some teaching, read a book, etc. We'll make sure the time is well spent, but we'll give you time to relax and do your own thing as well.
-In the late afternoon, we’ll stop at the Oak Ridge Cemetery to reflect on Abraham Lincoln who is buried here.
+If time permits, we’ll stop at the Oak Ridge Cemetery to reflect on Abraham Lincoln who is buried here.
 We'll stay in the Springfield area tonight.
 Tour to pay for breakfast and dinner.